Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Medium.com

-To make this a completely honest Bodyblade review, I do want to point out some downsides.
-Even if they are completely minor.
+To make this a completely honest Bodyblade review, I do want to point out some downsides though they are few and far between.

 First of all, be careful where and how you use the blade.
 I got a bit too enthusiastic one time and put a nice hole in the ceiling and drywall at home.